 #4 Get some credentials

-The most common credential to get is the CFP designation.
+The most common financial advisor certification is to get is the CFP designation.
 You really don’t have to be that smart to get it.
 Other useful credentials are the CFA and the CPA, however you have to be smarter and actually be able to do math.

 #5 Hustle like the dickens